Jute 'The Golden Fibre'

-No pesticides or fertilisers necessary, which means it is possible to be grown by small family concerns in Bangladesh and India.
+No pesticides or fertilisers necessary for cultivation, which means it is possible to be grown by small family concerns in Bangladesh and India, usually selling through co-operatives.
 It can be planted quickly in flooded areas, such as the Bengal and Ganges deltas, and harvested in 4 to 6 months.

-The coarse outer fibres can be used for firewood, the leaves for food and the stems for fibres that are used to make rope, hessian or burlap cloth and many yet to be discovered uses.
+The coarse outer fibres are used for firewood, the leaves for food and the stems for fibres that are then used to make rope, hessian or burlap cloth and many yet to be discovered uses.

 Jute is best kept clean by vacuuming.
-It is possible to wash gently by hand with a mild soap in cool water.
-Rinse well and air dry naturally.
+It is possible to wipe down with a damp cloth or sponge, and leave to dry naturally.

 Our mats should be reshaped gently and left to dry flat.